 What helped as much if not more was Antioxidant Booster which I tried only because it had worked for some clients’ dogs when they had odd bouts of sloppy stool (it’s not a product I use for all GI issues though).
 I don’t know why it works, but am grateful that it does.
 Maybe it’s the fiber, the tannins…not sure that it matters because we were getting pretty desperate to get the GI tract calmed down by that point.
 There’s another good point to this product and that’s that it provides ellagitannins which fight cancer.
 That was a really big deal because some of the meds taken could cause cancer and I wanted to do everything possible to avoid it.
-You can read about ellagitannins in a newsletter I wrote a few years ago.
+You can read about ellagitannins in this newsletter .

 Acidophilus had always been added to meals because it can be helpful against UTIs as well, so this remained part of the daily supplement routine while she had GI trouble.
 I found that using it once daily worked best.

 The GI trouble was due to Tori having become hyperthyroid, but before knowing this we tried deworming, Metronidazole…our heads were spinning because this was so unusual and she was now losing weight.
 There were whispers about the possibility of cancer.
 And all because of thyroid medication that wasn’t needed, but I digress.
 We tested for pancreatitis via the much applauded caninepancreatic-